-Information from research programs conducted by the DoF indicates that once the bait has been used or lost from a trap, escapement of rock lobsters is high.
+Information from research programs conducted by the DoF (Department of Fisheries) indicates that once the bait has been used or lost from a trap, escapement of rock lobsters is high.
 Traps are therefore not very effective in retaining lobsters over periods longer than 5 days once the bait is depleted.
 Rock lobsters have been shown to be able to survive without food for months, which would give them ample opportunity to escape from discarded or lost 'ghost fishing' traps.
 In addition, traps are fitted with escape gaps which allow smaller animals to escape from 'ghost fishing' pots.

-The risks from bait and bait packaging bands have been assessed in the 2001 and 2005 ERA workshops, and determined to be low.
+The risks from bait, bait packaging bands, and lost fishing gear have been assessed in the 2001 and 2005 ERA workshops, and determined to be low.
 However, while there is knowledge of the amounts and types of bait, and the use of bait bands across the fishery, there are few reliable data on impacts that could be used to make a reliable assessment of the level of risk posed by bait bands.
 Some specific concerns have been raised by stakeholders about impacts of bait bands on dusky whaler sharks.

 While there is a basic system for monitoring the use and loss of bait, bait bands and other fishing equipment, there are no concise evaluation, summary and reporting systems that regularly review and assess the issues surrounding bait use and bait bands in this fishery for reporting to stakeholders.
-Also, although there has been one assessment of beach litter possibly sourced from the fishery, there has been no systematic assessment of the effectiveness of the Cod of Practice, and more broadly, only very limited ecological evidence is available to assess the impacts of bait bands lost or discarded to the ocean from the fishery.
+Also, although there has been one assessment of beach litter possibly sourced from the fishery, there has been no systematic assessment of the effectiveness of the Code of Practice, and more broadly, only very limited ecological evidence is available to assess the impacts of bait bands lost or discarded to the ocean from the fishery.

-The client must present evidence to verify the fishery's compliance with the Bait Handling Code of Practice.

-Evidence should be presented in the form of a scientifically defensible sampling scheme and related analyses that identifies how these materials are treated at sea, and quantitatively and statistically evaluates the number and mass of materials taken onto and off fishing vessels, in various seasons and regions of the fishery.
+The client must present evidence in the form of a scientifically defensible examination of the fishery's compliance with the Bait Handling Code of Practice that assesses the risks associated with the use and disposal of bait bands.
+Scientifically defensible here means that the study is quantitative and statistically relevant in terms of identifying how these materials are treated at sea, and evaluates the number of bands and the mass of materials taken onto and off fishing vessels, in various seasons and regions of the fishery.
+This must be completed prior to the third annual surveillance of the fishery.